Capstone-Projects-2023-Spring/project-discord-classroom/documentation/docs/requirements/use-case-descriptions.md

 # Use-case descriptions
 Use Case 1<br />
-As a user, I want to be able to create a poll to get feedback from my students.
+As a user, I want to be able to create a poll so I can get feedback from my students.
+This will help me understand the students better, allow me address the issues accordingly.
 1. The user types the command `!pollcreate` in the bot commands channel.
+Optionally they can add a time argument `!pollcreate 5` to have the poll end 5 minutes after it is created.
 2. The user is prompted to enter question(s) and possible answers.
 3. Every student is then notified from the bot that there is a new poll and are prompted to enter their answers.
 4. The user can type the command `!pollend` to end the poll